gwalen/shogun-raydium/README.md

-# Shotgun - Raydium Liquidity Management
+# Shogun - Raydium Liquidity Management

 This program contains two instructions that interact with the Raydium AMM liquidity pool:
 * `AddLiquidity`